dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 }
 ```

 The `login` and `signup` methods send the user's credentials to the server.
 If the user successfully authenticates, a JWT is sent back in the response.
-To save the returned token, we're using the `Storage` class that comes from Ionic, which provide a local storage engine for us.
+To save the returned token, we're using the `Storage` class that comes from Ionic, which provides a local storage engine for us.
 The standard `localStorage` browser API would still work, but it's recommended that we use this class.
-Note that to properly setup `Storage`, we need to add configure it in the `pages/profile/profile.module.ts` file.
+Note that to properly setup `Storage`, we need to configure it in the `pages/profile/profile.module.ts` file.
 Add `IonicStorageModule.forRoot()` in the `imports` property of the `@NgModule` decoration of the class in this file, and import `IonicStorageModule` from the `@ionic/storage` module.

 The `authSuccess` method saves the token and also sets the `user` object with the user details contained in the token.
 The tokens returned from our server have a `username` claim, which we can use to greet the user.
 The `JwtHelper` class that comes with **angular2-jwt** can decode the token and give us access to the claims on it, which is how we access the username here.